On the vegetation of Iceland surf tip

 Introduction

-Theoretically and very blunt one could describe Iceland as a circle with lowlands on the fringe of the circle and highlands in the central part.
-Of coarse reality is very different with the fjords in the north-west, peninsula's in the west and relative high mountains near the north coast.
-Nevertheless there is some truth about this description on coastal lowlands and interior highlands.
-It is therefore striking that many plants occur mostly in some region(s) and are rare or absent in other regions.
-One has to be aware though that the climate of the south and the north are different: the south is very much influenced by the (warm) Atlantic ocean-current leading to very mild summers and winters.
-In the north winters are generally colder (more snow) and summers warmer (drier).
-But the main differences concerning natural plant species is between eastern and western Iceland.
+Theoretically, one could describe Iceland in a very simplistic way as a circle with lowlands on the fringe of the circle and highlands in the central part.
+Of course, reality is very different, with fjords in the north-west, peninsulas in the west, and relatively high mountains near the north coast.
+Nevertheless, there is some truth in this description of coastal lowlands and interior highlands.
+It is therefore striking that many plants occur mostly in some regions and are rare or absent in others.
+One has to be aware, though, that the climate in the south and the north is different: the south is strongly influenced by the (warm) Atlantic ocean current, leading to very mild summers and winters.
+In the north, winters are generally colder (with more snow) and summers warmer (and drier).
+But the main differences concerning natural plant species are between eastern and western Iceland.
 Eastern Iceland has many species typical for the region.
-Other regions also have characteristic species but less so than Eastern Iceland.
+Other regions also have characteristic species, but less so than Eastern Iceland.

 Introduction -- Eastern Iceland -- Northern Iceland -- Southern Iceland -- South-western Iceland top